ProCompTEAM/HomeBoxApp/README.md

 # HomeBoxApp
-TV and Radio for old tablet
+TV and Radio for old tablet (Android)